This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 - You have to practice a lot before you will achieve great results.
 Smoking is both an art and a science, and nobody I know mastered it on their first try.
 Plan on dedicating a few runs before you really start to catch a groove.

-- Unless you pay for an expensive, extremely well built unit, smoking in general is tough in adverse weather conditions.
+- Unless you pay for an expensive, extremely well built unit, smoking, in general, is tough in adverse weather conditions.
 That means cold, wind, and precipitation will all make things pretty tough to achieve great results – even with the best offset smoker under $1000.

-All of that being said, offset smokers are incredibly fun pieces of cooking equipment that can deliver out of this world ribs, chicken, brisket, sausage, and the list goes on!
+All of that being said, offset smokers are incredibly fun pieces of cooking equipment that can deliver out of this world BBQ ribs, chicken, brisket, sausage, and the list goes on!

 What Do You Cook on an Offset Smoker?